thirdweb-example/web3-social-app-youtube/README.md

 [How to build a web3 Twitter clone](https://youtu.be/MOkVqYjAIbY)

 Learn how to create a simple web3 Twitter clone app, where a wallet can post a status update.
 All updates are emitted as events and are displayed in a feed.
-Learn how to filter through events and create profile pages showing only the status updates done by a specific wallet address
+Learn how to filter through events and create profile pages showing only the status updates done by a specific wallet address.

 ## Environment Variables